shashankchandrasekaran/PES_Assignment_5/README.md

 2) isha.c
 a) static void ISHAPadMessage(ISHAContext *ctx)
 - memset and memcpy used to get rid of the while loop
-- Zero padding till MB_Idx till 60 instead of 56 as the length_high is eliminated as it will also be zero
+- Zero padding of MB_Idx till 60 instead of 56 as the length_high is eliminated as it will always be zero
 - For storing the message length, used the inbuilt bswap32 function on length and typecasted MBlock to 32 bit to store the length

 b) void ISHAReset(ISHAContext *ctx)